 The game drives

-Safari drives in Africa are referred as game drives.
+Safari drives in Africa are referred to as game drives.

 At Amboseli, cars are not allowed to leave the tracks.
 You won’t get very close to the animals unless elephants decide to cross the road right in front of you, which happens quite often.
 But, don’t forget your binoculars for the other species.